Lalla Laaroussa

 Lalla Laaroussa is an annual Moroccan television game show produced by the SNRT and broadcast on Al Aoula every Saturday evening (rebroadcast on Sunday afternoon) each prime-time of the show includes summaries, competitions, challenges.
-The idea is to involve newlyweds in order to win a dream home, a wedding party organized in Marrakech, as well as a honeymoon in Thailand, the others who do not reach the final win Also checks or home appliances.
+The idea is to involve newlyweds in order to win a dream home, a wedding party organized in Marrakech, as well as a honeymoon in a touristic country of their choice.
+The others who do not reach the final win Also checks or home appliances.